jjppof/goldensun_html5/README.md

 ## Development environment

 GS-HTML5 supports both Javascript and Typescript.
 We use [Webpack](https://webpack.js.org/) to build the bundle and serve the development environment.
-- I strongly reccomend using [Visual Studio Code](https://code.visualstudio.com/download) to develop.
+- I strongly recomend using [Visual Studio Code](https://code.visualstudio.com/download) to develop.
 - Install dev dependencies by running `npm install` in the root folder.
 - Use `npm start` to start the development server.
 - Use `npm run build` to generate a bundle.